 How can a light tap on your car's brake pedal slow a speeding car to an abrupt stop?
 They might not be something you think about every day but brakes are an integral part of your vehicle.
 In this article, we’ll walk through the basics of the braking system to explain how.

 A moving car has a lot of kinetic energy.
 To bring your vehicle to a stop the brakes convert that kinetic energy into heat

-Brake rotors, also called brake discs) are what your vehicle’s brake pads clamp down on to stop the wheels from spinning.
-Pads are on the insides of each rotor, and smaller pistons inside the caliper push the pads on either side of the wheel as they squeeze the rotor.
+Brake rotors, also called brake discs, clamp down on the brake pads to stop the wheels from spinning.
+The pads on the insides of each rotor and smaller pistons inside the caliper push the pads on either side of the wheel as they squeeze the rotor.
 (Some cars have multiple pistons inside one caliper.)
 The rubbing of the brake pad against the brake disc generates friction, which converts kinetic energy into heat in the brake pad.